Ohio Layoffs — February 2002

 | Loctite | Cleveland | 57 |

-The biggest impact was at ASF - Keystone Alliance Plant at its Alliance facility, reporting 490 affected workers.
+The most significant filing came from ASF - Keystone Alliance Plant at its Alliance facility, reporting 490 affected workers.
 Spx followed with 251 workers.

 Trend & Outlook